January 17, 2024

 Can owners and management be part of tip-sharing?

 No. Employers are specifically excluded by the Employment Standards Act from sharing in redistributed gratuities.
-However, a director or shareholder of an employer may share in redistributed gratuities if they perform “to a substantial degree” the same work as certain employees.
+However, a manager, director or shareholder of an employer may share in redistributed gratuities if they perform “to a substantial degree” the same work as certain employees.

 Do employees need to pay income taxes on their tips?